nelmio/NelmioApiDocBundle/Resources/doc/index.md

 With the `views` tag in the `@ApiDoc` annotation, it is possible to create different views of your API documentation.
-Without the tag, all methods are located in the `Default` view, and can be found under the normal API documentation url.
+Without the tag, all methods are located in the `default` view, and can be found under the normal API documentation url.

 You can specify one or more _view_ names under which the method will be